-You don’t have to start hunting for ginger, but there’s something special about that zingy flavor that can elevate any drink from flat to fabulous.
+You don't have to start hunting for ginger, but there's something special about that zingy flavor that can improve any drink from flat to fabulous.
 Finding the right ginger ale substitute can become a household quest.

-Sure, opening a store-bought can is easy, but it’s not as fun.
+Sure, opening a store-bought can is easy, but it's not as fun.
 Plus, a study showed that nearly 60% of people prefer homemade flavors.
-This got us thinking about how to keep enjoying those bubbles without relying on store-bought options.

 6 Easy Substitutes for Ginger Ale